willcodyanderson/n01046945.github.io/README.md

 Buddy's location may be incorrect.
 Test this by asking the current time or weather, and change your location in your amazon profile accordingly.

+### Colour Tutorial Setup

+To set up the color skill kit that is provided to you on AWS, login to your account, select the Lambda program, and search for “color”.
+A color skill kit should appear.
+After selecting the skill, follow the steps that were provided to make the skill as the previous skill, “IAM”.
+Once you have completed the steps and filled in the required fields that are needed for the intents and the utterances; these can be found on [Sanjays GitHub page](https://github.com/Sanjay4966/Sanjay4966.github.io), the PDF are developer-amazon-com and developer-amazon-web.

+\pagebreak

 Conclusion
 ==========

+\pagebreak

 References
 ==========